 The Finder allows to save sessions and user credentials.
 This applies to AD credentials as well.
 If the user chooses to additionally save the password, then the Finder stores only a hash of the password for security reasons.

-Adding users
+- Adding users

+- Enabling Windows authentication of users

-Preventing password saving in the Finder
+- Preventing password saving in the Finder

 • Connectivity requirements